Bacon and Eggs across America.

 earlier, I went up the mountain with ease, and no stops.
 This time, after just

-a half mile, I had to stop and regroup, and found myself wondering, “What ever made
+a half mile, I had to pull over and regroup, and found myself wondering, “What ever made

 you think you could do this at your age?”